My Gaming Setup – Updated 18/11/20

 Whisper it, but I think the Switch might be one of my all-time favourite consoles.
-Despite being underpowered in comparison to the Xbox One X and PS4 Pro, I find myself coming back to it always (although a Switch Lite would be great for my commute).
+Despite being underpowered in comparison to the alternatives, I find myself coming back to it always.

 My Switch was picked up close to launch and is the standard grey colour – no modded joy-cons, at least yet.
 Inside, it has a 256GB micro SD card which I’m likely to add to in the near future – games only seem to be getting bigger.